June 6th, 2015 | Last updated: June 9th, 2015

-Amsterdam, July 25, 2009 [DutchAmsterdam.nl] — Amsterdam police is deeply concerned about a new craze in which vandals toss parked cars from the Smart brand into the city’s canals.
+Amsterdam police was deeply concerned, back in July 2009, about a craze in which vandals tossed parked cars from the Smart brand into the city’s canals.

-The so-called ‘Smart tossing’ takes place mainly during the weekend, when many youths are out for a night on the town.
+The so-called ‘Smart tossing’ took place mainly during the weekend, when many youths are out for a night on the town.

-According to locally-published newspaper De Telegraaf police has not wanted to publicize this form of vandalism for fear of copy-cat incidents.
-However, police officers are paying extra attention to Amsterdam’s canals, especially during the weekends.
+According to local newspaper De Telegraaf police has not wanted to publicize this form of vandalism for fear of copy-cat incidents.
+However, police officers were said to be paying extra attention to Amsterdam’s canals, especially during the weekends.

 The Smart cars are small enough to be parked with head or tail pointing to the water.

-One man who parked his Smart car that way said police woken him with the message that his car had been pushed into the canal.
+One man who parked his car that way said police woke him up with the message that his car had been pushed into the canal.

 “Several weeks ago the same thing happened to my companion’s Smart,” Casper de Jong said.
 “In both cases the Smart was declared a total-loss.”

-Alongside most canals a low guard rail helps prevent cars from taking a dip, but the Smart car is small enough to be lifted and tossed.
+Alongside most canals a low guard rail helps prevent cars from taking a dip, but this type of car is small enough to be lifted and tossed.

-It is not clear how many Smart cars have been vandalized this way, but an employee of Smart Center Amsterdam confirmed the company has recently been confronted with it ‘a number of times.’
+It is not clear how many of the cars have been vandalized this way, but an employee of a local dealer confirmed the company has recently been confronted with it “a number of times.”

-In recent years vandals have also targeted other small vehicles, including scootmobiles and tiny cars from the Canta brand — both used primarily by people with handicaps and limited mobility.
+Vandals have also targeted other small vehicles, including so-called scoot mobiles and tiny cars from the Canta brand — both used primarily by people who are disabled and have limited mobility.

 Do not republish or repost.